-Monday was the Habs’ annual charity golf tournament that also basically kicks off the start of the new season.
+Monday was the Habs’ annual charity golf tournament that also basically kicks off the start of the new season, this time around, they out into practice the best fundraising ideas.
 Here are some of the notable things that were said throughout the day.

 Forget Galchenyuk at Centre